1983 Pacific hurricane season: Hurricane Henriette

 A tropical disturbance developed about 180 mi south of the Guatemala coastline.
 After developing a circulation, the system was upgraded into a tropical depression on July 27.
 Moving west-northwest, the depression strengthened into Tropical Storm Henriette at 1800 UTC that day.
 Henriette continued to deepen, and by late on July 28, the storm attained winds of 65 mph.
 Although initially expected to pose a threat to Hawaii, this did not occur.
 It rapidly intensified, and late on July 28, the EPHC upgraded the storm into a hurricane.
 While turning west-southwest on a track similar to Gil's, it attained Category 2 intensity on July 29.
 At 0000 UTC on July 30, Henriette was upgraded into a Category 3 hurricane.
 After leveling off in intensity, the storm passed within 70 mi within Clipperton Island.
 Hurricane Henriette attained its peak intensity early on July 31, with winds of 130 mph (215 km/h), a Category 4 system.
 At peak, Henriette displayed a well-defined eye.

 After continuing west-northwest for 12 hours, it then veered northwest and began to encounter cooler ocean temperatures.
 Henriette was slow to weaken, and by August 2, it was downgraded into a Category 2 hurricane.
 Two days later, Henriette was downgraded into a tropical storm.
 A strong trough of low pressure pulled Henriette northwest, and later north.
 On August 5, the storm was downgraded into a tropical depression.
 The storm dissipated the next day at a high latitude, though the remnants of Henriette brought cloud cover to Oregon and Washington.

-Tropical Depression Nine
+Tropical Depression Nine-E

 On July 30 and 31, a tropical disturbance crossed Central America.
 At a low latitude, a tropical depression was declared on August 3.
 At first, the storm was expected to turn west-northwest, but it continued west instead.
-Nine failed to intensify despite being situated over warm water.
+Nine-E failed to intensify despite being situated over warm water.
 The depression dissipated on August 7 later over somewhat cooler water.